grame-cncm/faust/libraries/README.md

 "Standard" functions are here to simplify the life of new (or not so new) Faust coders.
 They are declared in `/libraries/doc/standardFunctions.md` and allow to point programmers to preferred functions to carry out a specific task.
 For example, there are many different types of lowpass filters declared in `filters.lib` and only one of them is considered to be standard, etc.

-## The question of licensing/authoring/copyrigth
+## Copyright / License

-Now that Faust libraries are not author specific, each function will be able to have its own licence/author declaration.
-This means that some libraries wont have a global licence/author/copyright declaration like it used to be the case.
+Now that Faust libraries are less author specific, each function will normally have its own copyright-and-license line.
+If not, then the global copyright/license may be assumed, when present.
+If there is no local or global notice, try git blame!